Chapter 44 : Goosebumps

-I didn't let Aidan answer this time.
-I just looked between Aidan and Dom, taking in their identical, grim expressions, and sighed.
-It was so predictable - already, I could feel my stomach twisting into intestinal pretzels of dread.
+I didn't let my brother answer this time.
+I just looked between Aidan and Dom, taking in their identical, grim expressions, and sighed heavily.
+It all was so sodding predictable — already, I could feel my stomach twisting into intestinal pretzels of dread.
 Eyes fluttering shut, I whispered the answer that we were all waiting to hear:

-Three hours later and I found myself standing in my father’s guestroom, horrified as I gaped at the polished mirror of Debbie’s prized mahogany wardrobe.
+Three hours later and I found myself standing in my father’s guestroom, horrified as I gaped at the polished mirror on Debbie’s prized mahogany wardrobe.

 Now, this wouldn’t be the first time I’d ever regarded my reflection with horror (can you say 'puberty?'), but it was the first time my reflection had shown me someone other than…well, me.

-I’m not being poetic or metaphysical here.
-I couldn’t recognize myself anymore, and I don’t mean that like how, in romantic novels, the heroine undergoes some emotional transformation and can no longer identify with her former past self.
+I wasn't being poetic or metaphorical here.
+I literally could not recognize myself anymore, and I didn't mean that like when, in romantic novels, the heroine undergoes some emotional transformation and can no longer identify with her former past self.

-No, I literally mean I could not recognize myself in the mirror.
+No, I simply could not see myself in the mirror anymore.

-Thanks to Dom and her make up case (a duo I can only liken to Batman and his utility belt), I had been completely made over.
-My hair, my nails, my face, my skin – every part of my outer façade had been powdered, filed, coloured, and charmed with several different beauty spells.
-Dom had glamoured me into a completely different person.
-Now, I could waltz into Cooper’s party without anyone knowing who I was.
+Thanks to Dom and her make-up case (a duo I could only liken to Batman and his utility belt), I had been completely made over.
+My hair, my nails, my face, my skin — every part of my outer façade had been powdered, filed, coloured, and charmed with several different beauty spells.
+Dom had glamoured me into a completely different person so that now, I could waltz into Cooper’s party without anyone knowing who I was.